Policy Watch

 The Benefit Almost Nobody Is Using

 California's CHW Medi-Cal benefit launched on July 1, 2022, built into the CalAIM transformation.
 It pays providers for outreach, health promotion, navigation, and SDOH screening delivered by trusted community workers — many of them promotoras and community health representatives with decades of trust in their neighborhoods.
-A 2024 State Plan Amendment expanded the benefit, letting dental and pharmacy practices supervise CHWs and bill for their services.

 On paper, this should be a transformative benefit.
 In practice, the numbers tell a different story.
 DHCS reports that the share of managed-care members statewide using any Community Support reached just 0.9% in 2024, up from 0.1% in 2022.
-For CHW services specifically, the figures are starker still: fewer than 6,000 beneficiaries, less than $1 million in reimbursement, three full years after launch.

 The benefit hasn't failed because CHWs aren't doing the work.
 They are — they always have.
 It has failed because the plumbing connecting the work to the billing code is leaky, and because nobody has been required to publish the data that would let us pinpoint the leaks.

-What AB 403 Actually Does
+What AB 403 Would Have Done

-AB 403 does one focused thing.
-Starting **July 1, 2027**, it would require DHCS to publish an annual analysis to the Legislature and the public on CHW Medi-Cal benefit utilization.
 The analysis must include an assessment of CHW capacity and beneficiary need, disaggregated by geographic region, race, ethnicity, language, age and other sociodemographic factors, and by Medi-Cal managed care plan.

 In plain English: the state would finally have to show its work.
 Where is the benefit actually reaching people?
 Which counties are leaving CHW dollars on the table?
 Which managed care plans are dragging?
 Which beneficiaries — by language and ethnicity — are still being missed?
-Today, advocates, providers, and even the Legislature itself are flying blind on every one of those questions.

 Try our free tool